About

 Young vocalists scraping together first demos deserve the same patient patchbay explanation touring acts receive automatically.
 Older musicians returning after years away should not endure eyerolls because their DAW terminology rusted slightly.
 Transparent pricing pages exist expressly so finances never hinge on deciphering jargon over the phone gatekeeping scarce slots.

 Physical accessibility details belong here once finalised alongside building management (lift dimensions, step-free thresholds, restroom locations).
-Mention them plainly when verified; placeholders mislead nobody reading our before your session checklist.
+Contact us before your visit if you need step-free access and we confirm specifics with the building.
+See our before your session checklist.

 Visit, ask, book